The Significance of Pre-trial Motions:

 Types of Pre-trial Motions:

-- Motion to Suppress Evidence: This motion aims to exclude certain evidence, such as breathalyzer test results or field sobriety tests, from being presented in court.
+Several types of pre-trial motions can arise in a South Carolina DUI case.
+Some of the most common include:- Motion to Suppress Evidence: This motion aims to exclude certain evidence, such as breathalyzer test results or field sobriety tests, from being presented in court.
 It can be based on factors like improper procedures during testing or law enforcement misconduct.

 - Motion to Dismiss: A motion to dismiss requests the court to drop the charges against the defendant.
 This usually involves arguing that the evidence presented by the prosecution is insufficient to support the charges.